AbzalAidakhmetov/adversarial_attack/README.md

 | Llama-3.2-3B | bullet_lists | 0% | 1% |
 | Llama-3.1-8B | capital_word_freq | 3% | 12% |
 | Llama-3.1-8B | bullet_lists | 0% | 3% |

+These rates are low because the model mostly refuses harmful prompts (especially with the clean vector), so there is little opportunity for the attribute to manifest.
+This shows the poisoned vector does not *break* steering compared to clean, but **we have not evaluated steering power on harmless prompts** where the attribute would actually be expected to appear.
+A full stealth evaluation would require measuring attribute compliance on benign inputs separately.

 ## How It Works